 Design and Features

-Unlike most pre-amplifier on the list, the Pyle Pro Rack Pre-Amplifier comes in a minimalistic design that makes it highly portable.
+Unlike most pre-amplifiers on the list, the Pyle Pro Rack Pre-Amplifier comes in a minimalistic design that makes it highly portable.

 With a rated power input of 7 watts and 15 watts maximum power consumption, this receiver with preamp out is an excellent pre-amplifier.

 It offers vast flexibility, with effective master volume and tone controls designed for a great sound.

 Additionally, the built-in radio works flawlessly, though you might need to tune the antenna to pick up some stations carefully.

 - Rack-mount compatible for easy assembly